 Description How to access

-Qualification • Website

-Handbook myCILEx
+Qualification Handbook Information for Students

+myCILEX

+CILEX Level 3 Legal Information for Students

-CILEx Level 2 • Website
+Secretaries and Level 2

-Legal Secretaries

-and Legal Studies

-course books
+Legal Studies course books

-Sample myCILEx

-assignments
+Sample assignments myCILEX

-Sample online • Website
+Sample online test Resources

-test questions
+questions

-All approved centres will be provided with a myCILEx account.
-This will be the portal for receiving all information from CILEx including:
+All approved centres will be provided with a myCILEX account.
+This will be the portal for receiving all information from CILEX including:

-- Qualification Handbooks - Assignments to be used for assessing learners - Guidance on conducting assessments for both the multiple-choice test (Surpass Guide), the Dated Entry Assessments and the Assignments - Forms for registering learners and claiming certificates - CILEx policies and procedures
+- Qualification Handbooks - Assignments to be used for assessing learners - Guidance on conducting assessments for both the multiple-choice test (Surpass Guide), the Dated Entry Assessments and the Assignments - Forms for registering learners and claiming certificates - CILEX policies and procedures

-The key contact at the centre will be given a log-in and password which will allow access to the myCILEx portal.
+The key contact at the centre will be given a log-in and password which will allow access to the myCILEX portal.
 Centres are reminded that they must ensure there are contingency arrangements if the key contact person is absent for any reason and access to any of the documentation is needed.